 The goals of the classes seem simple enough: the first one is strength training, aimed at making you a lean, mean power machine, whereas the latter sounds like a punch-in-the-gut, leave-you-gasping-for-air type of a cardio session.

 But is comparing the two like comparing apples to oranges?
+And how exactly should you go about choosing the right group fitness class for you?

 The difficulty of choosing a group fitness class